google/osv-scanner/docs/working_docs/usage.md

 $ osv-scanner --lockfile ':/path/to/my:projects/package-lock.json'
 ```

-### Scanning with code analysis (preview)
+### Scanning with call analysis (preview)

+Call stack analysis can be performed on some languages to check if the
+vulnerable code is actually being executed by your project.
+If the code
+is not being executed, these vulnerabilities will be marked as unexecuted.

 #### Supported languages
 - `go`
   - Additional dependencies:
     - `go` compiler needs to be installed and available on PATH
-  -
-Currently only one language is supported with call analysis:

 ### Scanning a Debian based docker image packages (preview)